Arunachal Pradesh – Culture, Tribes, Tourism & Important Facts

 Strategic Importance

-The geographical location of Arunachal Pradesh makes it strategically important for India.
-Its border with China increases its significance in terms of defence and national security.
+Arunachal Pradesh’s geographical location makes it strategically important to India.
+Its border with China increases its significance for defence and national security.

 Thus, the geography of Arunachal Pradesh not only blesses it with natural beauty but also makes it culturally, environmentally, and strategically vital for India.